KrumpetPirate/AAXtoMP3/README.md

 * M4A is a container that is meant to hold music and is typically of a higher bitrate.
 * M4B is a container that is meant to hold audiobooks and is typically has bitrates of 64k and 32k.
 * Both formats are chaptered
-* Both support coverart internall
+* Both support coverart internal
 * The default mode is **single**

 ### Validating AAX files